 TGbe editor: Change following paragraph as follows (#1195):

-When an AP MLD transmits a PPDU carrying a BU in one enabled link to a non-AP MLD, if there is, at the
+When an AP affiliated with an AP MLD transmits a PPDU carrying a BU in one enabled link to a STA in PS mode affiliated with a non-AP MLD, if there is, at the

-AP MLD, at least one additional buffered BU of any TID that is mapped to this link by the TID-to-link
+AP MLD, at least one additional buffered BU of any TID that is mapped to this link by the most recent DL TID-to-link

-mapping function (including default mapping) or a Management frame for the same non-AP MLD that is not
+mapping(including default mapping) or a Management frame for the same non-AP MLD that is not

-carried in the PPDU, the More Data subfield shall be set to 1, otherwise the More Data subfield shall be set
+carried in the PPDU, the More Data subfield is set to 1, otherwise the More Data subfield is set

-28 to 0.
+to 0. (#1444, #1882) A STA that is affiliated with an MLD shall following the procedure defined in 11.2.3.6 (AP operation), 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD) for the use of More Data subfield.

 9.2.4.1.8 More Data subfield